Uterine contraction: Excitation

-The excitation-contraction coupling of uterine smooth muscle is also very similar to that of other smooth muscle in general, with intracellular increase in calcium (Ca2+) leading to contraction.
+The excitation-contraction coupling of the uterine smooth muscle is also very similar to that of other smooth muscles in general, with intracellular increase in calcium (Ca2+) leading to contraction.

 Nitric oxide (NO) is particularly effective in relaxing the myometrium and in fact has a lower inhibitory concentration 50% (Ki) in human than guinea pig or non-human primate myometrium.

 Restoration to resting state

 Uterine smooth muscle mechanisms of relaxation differ significantly from those of other human smooth muscles.
 Removal of Ca2+ after contraction induces relaxation of the smooth muscle, and restores the molecular structure of the sarcoplasmic reticulum for the next contractile stimulus.

 Measuring uterine contractility ex vivo

-Ethically-donated human uterine tissues can be used to measure uterine contractility ex vivo.
+Ethically donated human uterine tissues can be used to measure uterine contractility ex vivo.
 In these experiments, sections of myometrium are set up in an organ bath system that to measure changes in isometric force production.
 Following functional checks to ensure the tissue is physiologically active, compounds can be added to the organ bath in increasing concentrations to create a cumulative concentration-response curve (CCRC).

 A key advantage of measuring uterine contractility ex vivo is the ability to eliminate species differences.
 For example, while magnesium reduces myometrial contractility in animal studies and in vitro, it does not demonstrate the same effect in clinical studies.
 And while the peptide hormone relaxin has been shown to inhibit uterine contractility in rats, mice, and pigs, it does not prevent uterine contractility in humans.